paritoshkc/under-svc/README.md

 The application is run in Google Kubernetes Engine (see: `deployment.yml`).

+Production secrets are stored in Kubernetes and mounted as a volume at runtime (again, see `deployment.yml`).

 All you need to do is `git push origin master` and everything should happen automatically.